aashish-dhiman/Authorisation/README.md

 - User registration: Users can register by providing an email and password.
 - User login: Users can log in using their registered email and password.

+## Features

+- User Registration:
+  - Users can register by providing a unique username and password.
+  - The registration process uses Passport.js for local authentication.

+- User Login:
+  - Registered users can log in with their credentials.
+  - Passport.js is used for authentication and session management.

-- Authorization check: The application verifies if the user exists in the database during the login process.
+- Authorization check:
+   -The application verifies if the user exists in the database during the login process.

-- Access to secrets: If the login is successful, users are granted access to the "secrets" page.
+- Access to secrets:
+   -If the login is successful, users are granted access to the "secrets" page.

+- Submit Secrets:
+  - Authenticated users can submit their secrets through the "Submit a Secret" page.
+  - Secrets are stored in the database and associated with the user who submitted them.

+- View Secrets:
+  - All registered users, whether logged in or not, can view secrets anonymously.
+  - The "Secrets" page displays secrets posted by users without revealing their identities.

+- Logout:
+  - Users can log out from the website using the "Log Out" button.

 ## Prerequisites